-Due to the restricted use of funds in the Insurance Fund, the assets of the Insurance Fund have been included as a restricted asset and the capital of the Insurance Fund as restricted capital in the System's combined financial statements.
-As of December 31, 2022 and 2021, the assets in the Insurance Fund totaled \$6.673 billion and \$5.960 billion.
-The aggregate amounts of additions to the Insurance Fund and the related transfers from retained earnings to restricted capital were \$713 million in 2022, \$505 million in 2021 and \$316 million in 2020.
-(See Note 7 to the accompanying combined financial Supplemental Combining statements and the Information on pages F-68 through F-70 for combining statements of condition and income that illustrate the impact of including the Insurance Fund in the System's combined financial statements.)
+Due to the restricted use of funds in the Insurance Fund as set forth in the Farm Credit Act. the assets of the Insurance Fund have been included as a restricted asset and the capital of the Insurance Fund as restricted capital in the System's combined financial statements.
+As of December 31, 2023 and 2022, the assets in the Insurance Fund totaled \$7.458 billion and \$6.673 billion.
+The aggregate amounts of additions to the Insurance Fund and the related transfers from retained earnings to restricted capital were \$785 million in 2023, \$713 million in 2022 and \$505 million in 2021.
+(See Note 8 to the accompanying combined financial statements and the Supplemental Combining Information on pages F-78 through F-80 for combining statements of condition and income that illustrate the impact of including the Insurance Fund in the System's combined financial statements.)

-The Insurance Corporation assesses premiums to ensure the assets in the Insurance Fund for which no specific use has been identified or designated are maintained at the "secure base amount."
-The Farm Credit Act, as amended, requires the secure base amount to be maintained at 2% of aggregate outstanding insured debt (adjusted to reflect the reduced risk on loans or investments guaranteed by federal or state governments) or such other percentage of aggregate outstanding insured debt as the Insurance Corporation in its sole discretion determines to be actuarially sound.
+The Insurance Corporation assesses premiums to ensure the amounts in the Insurance Fund for which no specific use has been identified or designated are maintained at the "secure base amount."
+The Farm Credit Act, requires the secure base amount to be maintained at 2% of aggregate outstanding insured debt (adjusted to reflect the reduced risk on loans or investments guaranteed by federal or state governments) or such other percentage of aggregate outstanding insured debt as the Insurance Corporation in its sole discretion determines to be actuarially sound.
 Insurance premiums are established by the Insurance Corporation with the objective of maintaining the secure base amount at the level required by the Farm Credit Act.

-As required by the Farm Credit Act, as amended, if at the end of any calendar year, the aggregate amount in the Insurance Fund exceeds the secure base amount, the Insurance Corporation is required to transfer the excess funds above the secure base, less the Insurance Corporation's projected annual operating expenses, to the Allocated Insurance Reserves Accounts for each Bank.
+As required by the Farm Credit Act, if at the end of any calendar year, the aggregate amount in the Insurance Fund exceeds the secure base amount, the Insurance Corporation is required to transfer the excess funds above the secure base, less the Insurance Corporation's projected annual operating expenses, to the Allocated Insurance Reserves Accounts for each Bank.
+At December 31, 2023, the Insurance Fund exceeded the secure base by \$123 million (after deduction of prospective operating expenses for 2024) and the excess was transferred to the Allocated Insurance Reserves Accounts.
+The excess remains as part of the Insurance Fund until approved for payment by the Insurance Corporation board.

-As determined by the Insurance Corporation, the assets in the Insurance Fund for which no specific use has been identified or designated were 1.97%, 1.98% and 1.93% at December 31, 2022, 2021 and 2020 of aggregate insured obligations.
-No amounts were allocated to the Allocated Insurance Reserves Accounts as of December 31, 2022, 2021 and 2020.
+As determined by the Insurance Corporation, the Insurance Fund at December 31, 2023 was 2.03% of adjusted insured obligations, while the unallocated amounts in the Insurance Fund for which no specific use has been identified or designated was 2.00%.
+For the years ended December 31, 2022 and 2021, the Insurance Fund was 1.97% and 1.98%.
+No amounts were allocated to the Allocated Insurance Reserves Accounts as of December 31, 2022 and 2021.

-In February 2023, the Insurance Corporation reviewed the level of the secure base amount and determined that it would assess premiums of 18 basis points on adjusted insured debt and continue the assessment of an additional ten basis points on nonaccrual loans and other-than-temporarily impaired investments.
-For further discussion on the Insurance Fund and the Allocated Insurance Reserves Accounts, see Note 7 to the accompanying combined financial statements.
+In February 2024, the Insurance Corporation reviewed the level of the secure base amount and determined that it would assess premiums of ten basis points on adjusted insured obligations and continue the assessment of an additional ten basis points on nonaccrual loans and other-than-temporarily impaired investments.
+For further discussion on the Insurance Fund and the Allocated Insurance Reserves Accounts, see Note 8 to the accompanying combined financial statements.